x

 Jeff Dunham: Artificial Intelligence Tour, 7 p.m.
 Colonial Life Arena, 801 Lincoln St. Ventriloquist Jeff Dunham brings his comedy show to Columbia.

-THURSDAY through SATURDAY, October 17-19
+THURSDAY THROUGH SATURDAY, OCT.
+17-19

 People, Places & Things, 8 p.m.
-Trustus Theatre, 520 Lady St. A new play about surviving in the modern world, focusing on Emma, a thirty-something actress who thinks she is having the time of her life, until she finds herself in rehab.
+Trustus Theatre, 520 Lady St. A new play about surviving in the modern world, focusing on Emma, a thirty-something actress who thinks she is having the time of her life until she finds herself in rehab.

 “Where Do We Go From Here?”: Interpreting and Preserving the African Civil Rights Movement.
 A three-day conference delving into the meaning and memory of the African American Civil Rights Movement in historical studies, popular media and interpretation.
-Keynote speaker is Dr. Peniel Joseph of the Lyndon B Johnson School of Public Affairs and the History Dept. in the College of Liberal Arts at The University of Texas at Austin.
+The keynote speaker is Dr. Peniel Joseph of the Lyndon B Johnson School of Public Affairs and the History Dept. in the College of Liberal Arts at The University of Texas at Austin.

-THURSDAY through SUNDAY, October 17-20
+THURSDAY THROUGH SUNDAY, OCT.
+17-20

-FRIDAY, October 18
+FRIDAY, OCT.
+18

 Rhythm on the River: Curve, 6-9 p.m., West Columbia Riverwalk Park & Amphitheater, 121 Alexander St., West Columbia; Music by Curve, food by the Carolina Cookin’ food truck, intermission performance by Goins Dancing

 SC Philharmonic: Juliet & Her Romeo, 7:30 p.m.
-Koger Center for the Arts, 1051 Greene St. The Phil’s 60th season opens with the world premiere of Shaosheng Li’s Wind Across a Cloudless Firmament before segueing into Ravel’s Piano Concerto in G Major and Prokofiev’s Romeo and Juliet selections from Suites 1 & 2
+Koger Center for the Arts, 1051 Greene St. The Phil’s 60th season opens with the world premiere of Shaosheng Li’s Wind Across a Cloudless Firmament before segueing into Ravel’s Piano Concerto in G Major and Prokofiev’s Romeo and Juliet selections from Suites 1 and 2

 Get Lit!
 Night Parade & Concert, 6 p.m.-until, Main Street.
 Parade starts at 7 p.m., hosted by Tony Snell and Patti O’Furniture, RuPaul’s Drag Race Hour features host Phoenix and Mistress Isabelle Brooks and Angeria VanMichaels.
 Musical performance by The Voice season 25 winner Asher Havon